The industry’s longest-running research experiment reached a milestone in October, studying the evolution of more than 68,000 generations.

 Model

-Bacteria have been extremely important in studying evolution.
-The University of Colorado’s website entitled Bacteria as a Model System asserts that bacteria have “been one of the great vindications of the theory of evolution.”
+Bacteria have played a crucial role in the study of evolution.
+The University of Colorado’s website, entitled Bacteria as a Model System asserts that bacteria have “been one of the great vindications of the theory of evolution.”

-Reproductive rates, often measured in doubling-times, allow scientists to track and trend changes over short periods of time.
-The higher the doubling-time, the greater the number of generations available to study over the same time.
-In bacteria, while the doubling-times average 20 minutes, in humans the doubling-time requires 20 years.
+Reproductive rates, often measured in doubling times, allow scientists to track and trend changes over short periods of time.
+The higher the doubling time, the greater the number of generations available to study over the same time.
+In bacteria, the doubling time averages 20 minutes, whereas in humans, it requires approximately 20 years.
 Writing for Science Alert, Fiona MacDonald puts the comparison between bacteria and human evolution into context

 “Scientists have spent the past 30 years carefully tracking evolution across more than 68,000 generations of E. coli bacteria – the equivalent of more than 1 million years of human evolution.”